Sue9104/web-manual/interface/root.md

 **How to change root password:**
 <span id='change-password'></span>

-1. Click "Profile" in upper right corner of interface.
+1. Click "Profile" in the upper right corner of interface.
 2. Click "Change Password".
 3. Fill in the form.